kubernetes-sigs/kustomize/site/content/en/docs/Getting started/first_kustomization.md

 EOF
 ```

 Now that we have our `deployment.yaml` and `service.yaml` files created, let's create our Kustomization.
-[Insert brief explanation of what a Kustomization is], and is defined in a file named `kustomization.yaml`:
+We can think of Kustomization as the set of instructions that tell kustomize what it needs to do, and is defined in a file named `kustomization.yaml`:

 ```bash
 cat <<'EOF' >base/kustomization.yaml